Dirk Nowitzki: Books

 Nowitzki's career has been chronicled in books.
 Dirk Nowitzki: German Wunderkind, written by German sports journalists Dino Reisner and Holger Sauer, was published in 2004 by CoPress Munich.
 The 160-page hardcover book follows Nowitzki's beginnings in his native Würzburg, documents his entry into and ascent within the NBA, and ends at the beginning of the 2004–05 NBA season.

 In November 2011, the Würzburg local newspaper Main-Post published a 216-page book written by its sports journalists Jürgen Höpfl and Fabian Frühwirth: Einfach Er – Dirk Nowitzki – Aus Würzburg an die Weltspitze, (Just Him – Dirk Nowitzki – From Würzburg to the Top of the World).
 Both Höpfl and Frühwirth accompanied Nowitzki throughout his career, collecting interviews and photos used in the book.
 It looks back on the 2011 NBA Finals but also has a strong focus on Nowitzki's relation to his hometown Würzburg and his career progression which began there.
 The book features insights from former coaches, family members, and friends.

-Thomas Pletzinger published in 2019 the 502-page biography The Great Nowitzki, which was regarded as one of the best sports-biographies to have ever been published in German.
+In 2019, Thomas Pletzinger published the 502-page biography The Great Nowitzki, for which he had followed Nowitzki over several years.
+Reviewers praised the book for its writing style, narrative approach, and literary quality.